wdonadelli/XSQLite/index.md

 The `type` attribute defines the type of data that the column will receive.
 The following options are possible:

-* text
+- free (default)
-* number
+- text
-* boolean
+- number
-* date
+- boolean
-* time
+- date
-* free
+- time
-* id
+- key

-If not informed, the type "free" will be set.
+If not entered, the "free" type will be set.
+The attribute is not case sensitive.

 ### unique

 The `unique` attribute defines whether the column value should be unique in the table.
 The attribute has no specific value, its existence already characterizes the constraint.

-### notNull
+### notnull

-The `not Null` attribute defines that the column value cannot be null.
+The `notnull` attribute defines that the column value cannot be null.
 The attribute has no specific value, its existence already characterizes the constraint.

 ### default